 ACSM Northwest Webinar Series

 The ACSM Northwest chapter is planning a series of free webinars for late 2019 and early 2020 leading up to our Annual Meeting in Boise, ID in February.
-You will find registration links to our upcoming webinar as well as information on future webinars.
+Recordings of previous webinars and copies of the presentations are listed below for those speakers who have allowed us to share them.

 Lessons Learned From The Expansion of the American Fitness Index From 50 Metropolitan Areas to 100 Cities and What That Means for Health Fitness Professionals